HassanSherwani/Sentiment_analysis_BERT/README.md

 # BERT Model in Theory

-BERT (introduced in [this paper](https://arxiv.org/abs/1810.04805)) stands for Bidirectional Encoder Representations from Transformers.
-If you don't know what most of that means - you've come to the right place!
-Let's unpack the main ideas:
+BERT (introduced in [this paper](https://arxiv.org/abs/1810.04805)) stands for Bidirectional Encoder Representations from Transformers.Main concepts are:

 - Bidirectional - to understand the text  you're looking you'll have to look back (at the previous words) and forward (at the next words)
 - Transformers - The [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper presented the Transformer model.
 The Transformer reads entire sequences of tokens at once.
 In a sense, the model is non-directional, while LSTMs read sequentially (left-to-right or right-to-left).
 The attention mechanism allows for learning contextual relations between words (e.g. `his` in a sentence refers to Jim).